-Channel Enable (EC) Register
+10.3 Channel Enable (EC) Register (PCM/MPI Mode)

-A channel enable register has been implemented in the QLSLAC device in order to reduce the effort required to address individual or multiple channels of the QLSLAC device.
+In PCM/MPI mode, a channel enable (EC) register has been implemented in the QLSLAC device in order to reduce the effort required to address individual or multiple channels of the QLSLAC device.
 The register is written using MPI Command 4A/4Bh.
 Each bit of the register is assigned to one unique channel, bit 0 for channel 1, bit 1 for channel 2, bit 2 for channel 3, and bit 3 for channel 4.
 The channel or channels are enabled when their corresponding enable bits are High.
-All enabled channels will receive the data written to the QLSLAC device.
+All enabled channels receive the data written to the QLSLAC device.
 This enables a Broadcast mode (all channels enabled) to be implemented simply and efficiently, and multiple channel addressing is accomplished without increasing the number of I/O pins on the device.
 The Broadcast mode can be further enhanced by providing the ability to select many chips at once; however, care must be taken not to enable more than one chip in the Read state.
-This can lead to an internal bus contention, in which excess power is dissipated.
+This can lead to an internal bus contention, where excess power is dissipated.
 (Bus contention will not damage the device.)